Codeception/Codeception/docs/04-AcceptanceTests.md

 ?>
 ```

 Each failed assertion will be shown in test results.
-Still, a failed assertion won't stop the test execution.
+Still, a failed assertion won't stop the test.

 #### Grabbers

-These commands were introduced in Codeception 1.1.
-They are quite useful when you need to retrieve data from the test and use it in any of the following steps.
+These commands retrieves data that can be used in test.
 Imagine, your site generates a password for every user and you want to check the user can log into the site using this password.

 ```php
 <?php